iCliniq Logo

 Hi,

 I have gone through your case.
 You need to understand acne is an ongoing process and you may experience frequent exacerbation due to stress or hormones.
 Clindamycin is fine.
 In the picture (attachment removed to protect patient identity), you are having closed comedones and open comedones and hyperpigmentation.
 Apply any sunblock regularly in serum form like those available in body shop products.
 Do not use any creams or lotion as it can aggravate your acne.
 Apply Adapalene gel only at night in very little amounts (about the size of a pea) for two hours.
-If you take excessive you may have burning.
+If you take excessive you may have burned.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!